 Notes

-- Puppy chow will keep for up to one week in a sealed container at room temperature and will become less crunchy over time.
+- Storage: Puppy chow will keep for up to one week in a sealed container at room temperature and will become less crunchy over time.

 Added salt.
 Much better that way